 ICC Force Majeure Clause (“Clause”) (LONG FORM)

-The concept of force majeure is known by most legal systems, but the principles developed in national laws may be substantially different.
-In order to overcome this problem parties tend to agree to include in their contracts force majeure clauses containing solutions that do not depend on the particularities of national laws.
-In order to assist parties in drafting and negotiating such clauses, the ICC has created two balanced model Force Majeure Clauses, the “Long Form” and the “Short Form”.
+The concept of force majeure is known by most legal systems, but the principles developed in national laws may imply substantial differences.
+In order to overcome this problem parties tend to agree on autonomous solutions, by including in their contracts force majeure clauses containing solutions which do not depend on the particularities of national laws.
+In order to assist parties in in drafting and negotiating such clauses, the ICC has created two balanced Force Majeure Clauses, the “Long Form” and the “Short Form”.

-The ICC Force Majeure Clause (Long Form) can be included in a contract or incorporated by reference by including the words, “The ICC Force Majeure Clause (Long Form) is incorporated in the present contract”.
+The ICC Force Majeure Clause (Long Form) can be included in the contract or incorporated by reference by stating “The ICC Force Majeure Clause (Long Form) is incorporated in the present contract”.
 Parties may also use the Clause as the basis for drafting a “tailor-made” clause, which takes into account their specific needs.

 Should the parties prefer a shorter clause, they can include in their contract the “Short Form” of the ICC Force Majeure Clause.
-Parties should note that the Long Form gives guidance on issues on which the Short Form is silent.
+The Long Form nevertheless gives guidance on issues in which the Short Form is silent.

-As regards the question of what constitutes force majeure, the ICC Force Majeure Clause intends to achieve a compromise between the general requirements of force majeure, which need to be met in all cases, and the indication of events presumed to be beyond the control of the parties and not foreseeable at the time of the conclusion of the contract.
-For that purpose, the ICC Force Majeure Clause provides a general definition (paragraph 1) and a list of force majeure events (paragraph 3) which are presumed to qualify for force majeure treatment (paragraph 3).
-Parties are invited to check the list and verify whether any events should be deleted from or added to it, in accordance with their specific needs.
+As regards the question of what constitutes force majeure, the ICC Force Majeure Clause intends to achieve a compromise between the general requirements of force majeure, which need to be met in all cases and the indication of events presumed to be beyond the control of the parties and not foreseeable at the time of the conclusion of the contract.
+For that purpose, the ICC Force Majeure Clause provides a general definition (paragraph 1) and a list of force majeure events (paragraph 3) which are presumed to qualify for force majeure (Paragraph 3).
+Parties are invited to check the list and verify if some events should be deleted from or added to it, in accordance with their specific needs.

-The main consequence of successfully invoking force majeure is that the affected party is relieved from its duty to perform and from responsibility or damages from the date of occurrence of the force majeure event (provided that the other party has been timely notified) and, in case of a temporary impediment, until the impediment ceases to prevent the performance.
+The main consequence of successfully invoking force majeure is that the Affected Party is relieved from its duty to perform and from responsibility or damages from the date of occurrence of the event (provided that the other party has been notified timely) and, in case of a temporary impediment, until the impediment ceases to prevent the performance.

 1. Definition.
-"Force Majeure" means the occurrence of an event or circumstance ("Force Majeure Event") that prevents or impedes a party from performing one or more of its contractual obligations under the contract, if and to the extent that the party affected by the impediment ("the Affected Party") proves that:
+"Force Majeure" means the occurrence of an event or circumstance ("Force Majeure Event") that prevents or impedes a party from performing one or more of its contractual obligations under the contract, if and to the extent that the party affected by the impediment ("the Affected Party") proves:

-such impediment is beyond its reasonable control; and
+that such impediment is beyond its reasonable control; and

-it could not reasonably have been foreseen at the time of the conclusion of the contract; and
+that it could not reasonably have been foreseen at the time of the conclusion of the contract; and

-the effects of the impediment could not reasonably have been avoided or overcome by the Affected Party.
+that the effects of the impediment could not reasonably have been avoided or overcome by the Affected Party.

 The definition of Force Majeure provides a lower threshold for invoking the clause than impossibility of performance.
 This is expressed by the reference to reasonableness in conditions (a) to (c) of the clause.